Bamboo Creative OUTREACH – sharing knowledge and skills to developing regions

 We NEED to be sharing this technology and making partnerships to maximally AFFECT and bring about CHANGE immediately and effectively/efficiently while building trust and creating lasting partnerships for peaceful global relations.
 I’m referring to not only preservation methods for bamboo but also low-tech sustainable technologies such as water pumping and storage, waste management and diversified food production.

 At the primary level, this project facilitates rural upliftment, improved living conditions, affordable technology, pollution reduction, and assistance in developing potential income through sustainable livelihoods (pumping water without electricity, low-cost water storage, renewable electricity generation, bamboo preservation, earthship building and zero-waste systems).
 We are creating projects giving experiential learning opportunities in Bamboo Design, Preservation, Building and Construction to “westerners” where they can directly contribute to the betterment and ecological sustainability and development with project partners (“sister projects”) locally and in other regions globally… and aim to share a knowledge base of peer to peer resources to speed up the process of innovation and change globally.

-Our first international project is currently underway in East Uganda.
-Founded by Joel Odongo – this is a Women and Youth Empowerment Project.
+This project in East Uganda, founded by Joel Odongo is a Women and Youth Empowerment Project.
 Joel reached out over a year ago having been granted an area of land in his local community to develop his community project vision for a Bamboo and Recycled Plastic Eco-Enterprise to enable the Revivement and Regeneration of his local community and empower Youth and women to take an active environmental and economic role in uplifting their community’s quality of life and sense of cohesion and rebuild “ownership” of their community lives through Helping their community as a whole.
 (All the people I have spoken to via video call have a strong sense to help their community).
+We need help to build the central community building and water infrastructure and Joel’s community members have already made 20,000 clay bricks!!! and establish the bamboo and plant nursery.
+You can help by donating here: